mdb/mdb.github.io/content/blog/2020-12-18-systemd-cheat-sheet.md

 * unit files usually live in `/lib/systemd/system`
 * `.conf` files in `.d` directories like `/etc/systemd/system/something.service.d` containing "snippets" are merged on load with a unit definition to override or extend the unit definition with the "snippet"
 * `.service` unit files in `/etc/systemd/system` completely override the unit definition usually found in `/lib/systemd/system`
-* [Understanding systemd Units and Unit Files](https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files) offers a detailed overview of unit files
+* [Understanding systemd Units and Unit Files](https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files) offers a detailed overview of unit file "anatomy"

 A very basic example: